-Contemporary learning and teaching principles focus on encouraging pro-active approach to the learning process, and this puts the student and teacher in a dynamic and cooperative relationship.
-Such learning practice provides conditions for an encouraging learning environment where students, in addition to acquiring knowledge, also develop skills and abilities and formulate their own value model in a constructive dialogue between peers and adults.
-For managing the learning process, it is important that teacher understands learning and that they know the newest understanding and paradigm of learning.
-Such new paradigms, besides the development of competencies of critical thinking, communication, creativity and collaboration (4c), also include inter-disciplinary linkages, team work, learning with research, development of procedural and strategic knowledge, focus on learning outcomes, providing feedback to students, developing their self-regulation (formative assessment and evaluation), sharing knowledge and experiences among teachers, school networking, creation of professional communities and involvement of directors in all such processes.
-Recently, due to the COVID-19 pandemic, digital competencies of teachers and students, have been in the spotlight.
-That is why the Bloom Taxonomy has expanded to digital environment to enable learning (new tools and learning opportunities) and has been supplemented with new active verbs and concrete digital tools (Bloom digital taxonomy).
-Research (Dumont, Istance i Benavides, 2010) suggests that a teacher should take into consideration the students’ active role in learning, their prior knowledge, balance between adopting concepts, skills and meta-cognitive competencies, collaborative learning, formative assessment and evaluation, and include and explore different approaches and use modern technology.
+Contemporary learning and teaching principles focus on encouraging a pro-active approach to the learning process, and this puts the student and teacher in a dynamic and cooperative relationship.
+Such learning practice provides conditions for an encouraging learning environment where students, in addition to acquiring knowledge, also develop skills and abilities, and formulate their own value model in a constructive dialogue between peers and adults.
+For managing the learning process, it is important that teacher understands learning and that they be familiar with the newest understanding and paradigm of learning.
+Such new paradigms, besides the development of competencies such as critical thinking, communication, creativity and collaboration (4C), also include inter-disciplinary linkages, team work, learning with research, the development of procedural and strategic knowledge, a focus on learning outcomes, providing feedback to students, developing their self-regulation (formative assessment and evaluation), sharing knowledge and experiences among teachers, school networking, the creation of professional communities, and the involvement of directors in all such processes.
+Recently, due to the COVID-19 pandemic, the digital competencies of teachers and students have been in the spotlight.
+This is why the Bloom Taxonomy has expanded to the digital environment to enable learning (new tools and learning opportunities) and has been supplemented with new active verbs and concrete digital tools (Bloom digital taxonomy).
+Research (Dumont, Istance and Benavides, 2010) suggests that a teacher should take into consideration the students’ active role in learning, their prior knowledge, a balance between adopting concepts, skills and meta-cognitive competencies, collaborative learning, formative assessment, and evaluation; and include and explore different approaches and use modern technology.
 A teacher should also take into consideration the following characteristics of contemporary understanding of learning:

 learning is constructive: research confirms that students do not accept knowledge from outside; instead, they build it in the process of developing their own experiences;